Satori Cloud

 Partner resources

-Why keep public docs connected to Confluence?
+Why keep customer docs connected to Confluence?

 Less duplicated effort